The Day Of The Dead Festival, also known as Dia de Los Muertos, is a huge celebration each year in Mexico that falls on Halloween.

-The significance of the festival is for friends and families to gather around to remember loved ones who have died and helping them with their spiritual journey.
+The significance of the festival is for friends and families to gather around to remember loved ones who have died and to help them with their spiritual journey.

 DAY 1: VIADORA APARTMENTS

-Modern furnishings with beautiful decor, huge bedrooms with spacious ensuites, fully equipped kitchen with cold beers in the fridge haha, and a decent sized balcony offering views of the Condesa neighborhood.
+Modern furnishings with beautiful decor, huge bedrooms with spacious ensuites, a fully equipped kitchen with cold beers in the fridge haha, and a decent-sized balcony offering views of the Condesa neighborhood.

 We spent the afternoon hanging out in the apartment before heading up to Felix’s rooftop terrace and bar for the Day Of The Dead Welcome Party with delicious finger food and tequila tasting.

 DAY 2: COYOACÁN

 Coyoacán is also home to the world-famous Frida Kahlo Museum, which unfortunately was sold out and we weren’t able to go inside.

 There were street decorations everywhere you looked, people dressed up in Halloween costumes with full face paint, street food vendors on every corner and the beers were flowing at the bars!

-If you don’t know what a Michelada is, it’ a Mexican alcoholic drink which is a mix of beer, lemon juice, salt and bull sauce.
+If you don’t know what a Michelada is, it’s a Mexican alcoholic drink that is a mix of beer, lemon juice, salt, and bull sauce.
 It may not sound that inviting, but once you try one you can’t stop!

 After an enjoyable afternoon exploring Coyoacán, we jumped in an Uber and made tracks back to Felix Residences for yet another boogy up on the rooftop terrace and just in time to see the sunset.